 Explosive Power and Jumping Ability

 Plyometrics are a great way help produce more force in a short amount of time which a necessary to be able to jump well.
+Try to perform plyometrics on high quality gym flooring that will help absorb the shock through the joints, limit slipping and provide a consistent flat surface which will limit the chance of turning an ankle etc on landing.
 There is an explosive strength deficit (ESD) between the maximum amount of force you can lift with no time constraints and a movement (i.e. jumping) which only allows a short time to generate force.
 The ESD for jumping is around 50% of maximum force without time constraints.
 "In principle, there are two ways to increase the force output in explosive motions- to increase maximal force without time constraints or decrease ESD.
 The first method brings good results at the beginning of sport preparation," (Science and Practice of Strength Training).
 However once achieving a good amount of muscular strength one must also work to lower ESD.
 An example of someone who does not do this is the very strong person in the gym but he can't jump very well.
 This is because there simply is not enough time to access all that strength but with plyometrics it will lower ESD and allow you to tap into more of that strength.
 Although absolute strength is a prerequisite to jumping ability, after that another prerequisite following it is speed strength.
 This is accomplished by using the Dynamic Effort Method.
 This method improves the rate of force development and explosive strength.
 In this method one uses a non-maximal load with the highest speed possible.
 Typically around 50% of maximum is used with many sets possibly 6 to 12 sets of 1 to 3 repetitions moving as fast as possible.

 Local Muscular Endurance